exoscale/terraform-provider-exoscale/docs/resources/block_storage_volume.md

 ### Required

 - `name` (String) ❗ Volume name.
 - `size` (Number) Volume size in GB.
-If volume is attached, instance must be stopped to update this value.
+To resize, either detach volume or stop instance that has this volume attached.
 Volume can only grow, cannot be shrunk.
 - `zone` (String) ❗ The Exoscale [Zone](https://www.exoscale.com/datacenters/) name.

 ### Optional